Tooth Sensitivity FAQs

 You can keep uncomfortable tooth sensitivity at bay by practicing good oral hygiene.
 Removing plaque promptly and effectively from your smile will prevent it from eroding the enamel of your teeth.
 This means you should floss every day and brush your teeth twice per day.

 Make sure you visit your dentist for routine teeth cleanings too.
 Your dentist can clear plaque and tartar from hard-to-reach spots in your mouth.
-They can also examine your teeth to make sure you do not have cavities that can cause major structural damage without treatment.
-Learn more preventative dental care tips when you call your dentist.
+They can also examine your teeth to make sure you don’t have cavities that can cause major structural damage without treatment.